-"I am young enough to want to be beautiful, and old enough to know that true beauty is from within.
+"I am young enough to want to be beautiful, and old enough to know that true beauty is from perience, and pass on to better things.
+"I am young enough to dread sorrow, pain and misfortune, and old enough to be grateful for their chastening, mellowing influence.